somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-08-10-is-automation-the-key-to-tiktok-success.md

 ### POST ONLY ###
 post:
   title: "Is Automation the Key to TikTok Success?"
-  excerpt: "Discover how automation tools like the Somiibo TikTok Bot can skyrocket your TikTok account growth by increasing followers, likes, and views."
+  description: "Discover how automation tools like the Somiibo TikTok Bot can skyrocket your TikTok account growth by increasing followers, likes, and views."
-  author: alex
+  author: christina-hill
   id: 1723366446
   tags: ["TikTok automation","Somiibo TikTok Bot","grow TikTok followers","TikTok marketing"]
   categories: ["Social Media Marketing","TikTok Growth","Digital Marketing"]